 C. I give my time and resources

 He doesn’t look at what time it is.
 It’s time to go home but he is not interested in that.
 He is interested in the success of the ministry and in the blessing of God upon his work.
 An hour more or less is not important to the leader.
 All of our missionaries work like that, constantly doing something extra.
 The ministry is important, not that little bit more or less time.
 Of course there are other resources to invest also.
-You know if someone needs a taxi, here is 5 rubles for a taxi.
-Whose rubles?
+You know if someone needs a taxi, here is 5 grievnafor a taxi.
+Whose grievna?
 I don’t know.
-Maybe mine, maybe CBLT’s, maybe from somebody else.
+Maybe mine, maybe New life’s, maybe from somebody else.
 If we are clean before God, there is no difference between the value of ministry money or the value of personal money.
 It has the same value.
 If I need it, I need it.
 I may buy it from ministry money or from personal money.
 If I don’t need it, I won’t buy it from my own money.
-But if I don’t need it, I shouldn’t buy it from CBLT money either.
+But if I don’t need it, I shouldn’t buy it from New Life money either.
 There should be no difference.
 We also have many other things to share: our apartments for guests or just different things to help someone or whatever need may come up.
 Moses gave up everything.
 We don’t read anywhere that he got a salary, or that he took things from the people for himself, 10% like a tithe or so, nothing.
 We read that he was overworked.
 There were long lines of people from morning till evening, waiting for him.
 He spent lots of time praying.
 Moses gave _________________.

 D. I can do nothing else